 The execution of this statement can take a long time as each COMMIT writes a lot of data to disk.

 Running queries that involve large tables during the execution of this statement is not recommended, as several index creations in parallel may interfere with each other.
-This restriction does not apply to DML statements as they normally do not create indices.
+This restriction does not apply to DML statements as they normally do not create indexes.